Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/audio-processing-for-dummies/index.md

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to browse through and steal code or inspiration.
+It's also been published as a crate [on crates.io][crate].

 If you found this useful or spotted a bug, let me know on the blog's [issue tracker][issue]!

 [repo]: https://github.com/Michael-F-Bryan/noise-gate
 [issue]: https://github.com/Michael-F-Bryan/adventures.michaelfbryan.com
+[crate]: crates.io/crates/noise-gate
 {{% /notice %}}

 ## What Even Is Audio?